EdwardBetts/wikichen.is/_posts/stories/2013-06-17-cheese-board-pizza.md

       <div class="row-fluid break">
         <div class="span8 offset2">
           <div class="post-body">
-            <p>My gastronomic experiment tapered off from that point onwards, and naturally Wednesday's chef-d'oeuvre reigned uncontested.</p>
+            <p>My gastronomic experiment tapered off from that point onwards, and naturally Wednesday’s chef-d’oeuvre reigned uncontested.</p>

-            <p>Thursday's pizza left much to be desired, though I applaud the Collective's efforts in experimenting with different ingredients and toppings, a culinary spirit lost to many of the mediocre pizzerias today who would greatly benefit from following in the Cheese Board's footsteps.</p>
+            <p>Thursday’s pizza left much to be desired, though I applaud the Collective’s efforts in experimenting with different ingredients and toppings, a culinary spirit lost to many of the mediocre pizzerias today who would greatly benefit from following in the Cheese Board’s footsteps.</p>
           </div>
         </div>
       </div>